Acupuncture and pregnancy

 After baby has arrived

 It’s important to recover properly after childbirth.
-Acupuncture can help you heal and regain your strength and vitality, rebalance your energy, boost your body’s defences, and help address concerns such as pain, fatigue, and Post–partum emotional issues.
+Acupuncture TCM may help you heal and regain your strength and vitality, rebalance your energy, boost your body’s defences.
+Acupuncture Chinese herbal medicine may help address concerns such as pain, fatigue, and Post–partum emotional issues.

 Acupuncture and TCM provide a natural, gentle way to care for your health and that of your baby, throughout your pregnancy and beyond.